imortezamosavi/Monitoring-Vegetation-Indices/README.md

-# Vegetation Indices Over Time (VIOT)
+# Monitoring Vegetation Indices (MVI)
 Description:

-Vegetation Indices Over Time (VIOT) is a set of functions designed to process satellite imagery and calculate key vegetation indices, including NDVI, EVI, SAVI, and DVI, using data from MODIS, Landsat 9, and Sentinel-2 satellites.
+Monitoring Vegetation Indices (MVI) is a set of functions designed to process satellite imagery and calculate key vegetation indices, including NDVI, EVI, SAVI, and DVI, using data from MODIS, Landsat 9, and Sentinel-2 satellites.
 These functions are implemented in Google Earth Engine (GEE) and are accompanied by an interactive user interface (UI) for selecting a location on the map and generating time series charts of these indices.

 Features: